airbytehq/airbyte/docs/integrations/sources/mailchimp.md

 3. On the Set up the source page, select **Mailchimp** from the Source type dropdown.
 4. Enter a name for your source.

-6. You can use OAuth or an API key to authenticate your Mailchimp account.
+5. You can use OAuth or an API key to authenticate your Mailchimp account.
 We recommend using OAuth for Airbyte Cloud and an API key for Airbyte Open Source.
     - To authenticate using OAuth for Airbyte Cloud, ensure you have [registered your Mailchimp account](#prerequisite) and then click **Authenticate your Mailchimp account** to sign in with Mailchimp and authorize your account.
     - To authenticate using an API key for Airbyte Open Source, select **API key** from the Authentication dropdown and enter the [API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key) for your Mailchimp account.
     :::note
     Check the [performance considerations](#performance-considerations) before using an API key.
     :::
+6. (Optional) You may optionally provide an **Incremental Sync Start Date** using the provided datepicker, or by programmatically entering a UTC date-time in the format `YYYY-MM-DDThh:mm:ss.sssZ`.
+If set, only data generated on or after the configured date-time will be synced for Incremental streams.
+Leaving this field blank will sync all data returned from the API.
+Please note that this option has no effect on streams using Full Refresh sync mode.
 7. Click **Set up source**.

 ## Supported sync modes